kalepail/stellar-quest-bounties/bounties/level-2/federation-server.md

   - provides a simple but appealing UI where anyone can sign-up and login through a social-media account-provider of your choice
     - allow a logged-in user to add, change or remove their stellar account-id
     - presents the user with their full federation-address consisting of their username and the domain (e.g. `@tyvdh*quest.stellar.org`)
-    - allow logged-id user to delete their account
+    - allow logged-in user to delete their account
   - serves the `/federation` endpoint that
     - supports at least the `name` query-type (see [federation protocol])
-- Documentation that
+- Documentation alongside the code-repository (e.g. README.md file or github pages) that
   - lays out the installation procedure
   - lays out the deployment process
   - details what query-types are supported by the `/federation` endpoint